 Candice Quin (PhD Candidate)

 Candice is a PhD candidate studying how fish oil supplementation impacts the infant’s gut microbiome and immune system.
 She completed her BSc with honors at UBC-Okanagan in Biology.
 Candice hopes her research will result have an impact on maternal and child health with direct knowledge translation to pediatric caregivers in regards to fish oil supplementation.
-Candice currently holds a prestigious CIHR Doctoral Award, as well as a PEO scholar award.
+Candice has been awarded a prestigious CIHR Doctoral Award, a CAG PhD Studentship Award, as well as a PEO scholar award.
+She was also the recipient of the 2020 Researcher of the Year Award at UBC.
+In September, Candice will pursue a post-doctoral fellowship at McMaster University funded by a CIHR Fellowship Award.
 Her publications can be found here.

 Natasha is a PhD student/Registered Dietitian researching the link between diet (specifically dietary fat), inflammation and the intestinal microbiota and its implications on Ulcerative Colitis – an Inflammatory Bowel Disease (IBD).
 She has been a practicing dietitian for over 20 years.
 She completed her BSc and MSc degrees at the University of Saskatchewan.
 Natasha has been awarded the awarded the Frederick Banting and Charles Best Canada Graduate Scholarship-Doctoral Award (CGSD) from the Canadian Institute of Health Research.
 Natasha hopes to create evidence-based nutrition guidelines for patients living with IBD.
 Her publications can be found here.

-“Jac” is currently a MSc student working under the supervision of Dr. Deanna Gibson and Dr. Miranda Hart.
+“Jac” is currently a PhD student working under the supervision of Dr. Deanna Gibson and Dr. Miranda Hart.
 She began volunteering in the Gibson lab in May 2015 and instantly fell in love with the world of research.
 She graduated from UBCO in 2017 with a B.Sc (Hons.) in Microbiology as well as a minor in Psychology.
-In 2017 Jacqueline received the NSERC USRA which allowed her to continue working in the Gibson lab over the summer months.
-Jac began graduate studies in May 2018 after working as the Gibson lab technician for 9 months.
+Jacqueline has been awarded the NSERC Postgraduate scholarship doctoral award (PGS-D) to her pursue her PhD studies.
+Jac has also been selected as a finalist for the David Colcleugh Leadership Award for Let’s Take Science site coordinators.